 Which Muscle Group Is Lagging Behind the Others?

-For example, I typically do two circuit-training sessions each week – one for my torso and one for my legs – however, since I’ve identified my legs as “laggers,” I make certain to include some thigh exercises in my upper-body circuit day as well.
+For example, I typically do two circuit-training sessions each week – one for my torso and one for my legs – however, since I’ve identified my legs as “laggers,” I make sure to include some thigh exercises in my upper-body circuit day as well.

-The symmetrically developed physique is not only more aesthetically pleasing, it’s also healthier for your joints and posture.
+The symmetrically developed physique is not only more aesthetically pleasing, but it’s also healthier for your joints and posture.
 Many of the tenderness and stickiness people experience in their shoulders, lower back, hips, and knees are from muscular and mobility imbalances.